Perhaps one of the biggest hurdles for a cannabis enthusiast to overcome in Europe is the huge degree to which laws vary from country to country.

 There is currently no European consensus on whether CBD should be legal or not, and therefore laws can differ greatly, even between countries that share a border.

 With that in mind, Europe is one of the most liberal parts of the world when it comes to cannabis, marijuana and legalization.
+You can even use this coupon code here to save some money on cannabis products.

 Tourists and locals can freely enjoy THC-rich marijuana in the coffeeshops of The Netherlands, while members can enjoy the cannabis social clubs in Spain.
 In the Czech Republic, cannabis has been decriminalized for personal use and possession.
 In some European countries, it is also legal to cultivate cannabis at home for personal use.